HarperDB/documentation/docs/administration/harperdb-studio/instance-configuration.md

 # Instance Configuration

 HarperDB instance configuration can be viewed and managed directly through the HarperDB Studio.
 HarperDB Cloud instances can be resized in two different ways via this page, either by modifying machine RAM or by increasing drive storage.
-User-installed instances can have their licenses modified by modifying licensed RAM.
+Enterprise instances can have their licenses modified by modifying licensed RAM.